 Jl.
 Dewisita // +62 361-908-1843

-Of course I was going to seek out Mexican food while in Ubud.
+Of course, I was going to seek out Mexican food while in Ubud.
 Cantina has a small but phenomenal menu.
 All of the ingredients are fresh, and the tortillas are homemade, which is a rare feature to find in most parts of Asia.
 I also really loved the open kitchen concept.
 We were able to not only watch the chef prepare our meal, but also chat with him while he assembled dishes.

 Jl.
 Hanoman 5 // +62 036 197 1353

 I was surprised to find a great Italian dinner in Ubud.
 This gnocchi dish was simple but had a ton of fresh flavor.
 Black Beach uses fresh, organic ingredients and prefers a light cooking technique.
-In addition, Black Beach makes their own pizza dough in house daily.
+In addition, Black Beach makes their own pizza dough in-house daily.

 Jl.
 Raya Sayan No.70 // +62 361 479 2592

 The Sayan House features a Japanese/Latin American fusion concept.
 It was my first introduction to these flavor pairings, and I can’t wait to try more.
-My personal favorite were the sashimi tacos served with wasabi.
+My personal favorite was the sashimi tacos served with wasabi.